Bell Street

 How Life Works Here

 Bell Street is located in County Durham, near Crook.
 Crime is a significant concern, with 399 incidents recorded in 12 months — well above the national average.
 Anti-social behaviour dominates reports.
 145 violent offences were recorded (36% of total).
 Daily amenities are excellent, with 10 facilities within walking distance, including butcher (2), restaurant (2), and childcare (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is Indian Cottage (restaurant, 36m).
+The nearest transport stop is 110m away (bus).
+Rail links may require a connecting journey.
 The median property price is £48,500, though prices have fallen 22% over five years.
 Based on 40 transactions recorded since 2014.
 The market is highly active with frequent sales.
 Rented accommodation predominates.
 There are 4 schools within 2 km, 4 rated Good or Outstanding by Ofsted.
 Primary schools are nearby, though secondary options may require travel.
 The nearest school is just 281m away.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The profile suggests appeal to both first-time buyers and young professionals.
-Overall, this street scores 50 out of 100 for liveability, placing it in the top 4% within its district.
+This street may particularly suit first-time buyers.
+Overall, this street scores 53 out of 100 for liveability, placing it in the top 12% within its district.
 Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Nearby Services (5 km)